apache/pulsar/site2/docs/getting-started-helm.md

 You can use the Pulsar client to create producers and consumers to produce and consume messages.

 By default, the Pulsar Helm chart exposes the Pulsar cluster through a Kubernetes `LoadBalancer`.
-In Minikube, you can use the following command to view the proxy service.
+In Minikube, you can use the following command to check the proxy service.

 ```bash
 kubectl get services -n pulsar | grep pulsar-mini-proxy